Bangladesh: Gang violence in Rohingya refugee camps prompt fear | DW | 26.10.2021

 "Unfortunately, in South Asia, it's not unheard of for refugees to be accused of involvement in terrorism.
 This allegation has been used against Afghan refugees in Pakistan, and in India, Muslim migrants have been viewed as security threats," Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, told DW.

-Kugelman thinks that there have been some Rohingya refugees "radicalized" by their horrific treatment at the hands of the Myanmar military, but says it's a tiny minority.
+Kugelman thinks some Rohingya refugees may have been "radicalized" by their horrific treatment at the hands of the Myanmar military, but says it's a tiny minority.

 "Most Rohingya refugees, and especially those in Bangladesh, are more concerned about survival and providing for their families than about plotting violent attacks," he added.

-A Rohingya expert, who wished to remain anonymous, told DW that Rohingya refugees "know very well" that any "wrong move" in Bangladesh could jeopardize their "safe haven."
+A Rohingya expert who wished to remain anonymous told DW refugees "know very well" that any "wrong move" in Bangladesh could jeopardize their "safe haven."

-"I haven't seen any activities by the refugees in Cox's Bazar, which could suggest that they have an interest in terrorism or extremism in Bangladesh's territory.
+"I haven't seen any activity by refugees in Cox's Bazar that could suggest they have an interest in terrorism or extremism in Bangladesh's territory.
 Therefore, I don’t think that they could become a security threat to Bangladesh and the region," the expert told DW.

 Bangladesh has spent a fair amount of money on improving conditions for Rohingya refugees, including on the isolated island of Bhashan Char where many have been sent to in recent months.